red-hat-storage/ocs-training/ocp4ocs4/ocs-infra-nodes/ocs4-infra-nodes.md

 oc label node <node> cluster.ocs.openshift.io/openshift-storage=""
 ~~~

-Adding a NoSchedule OCS taint is highly recommended so that the `infra` node will only schedule OCS resources.
+Adding a NoSchedule OCS taint is also required so that the `infra` node will only schedule OCS resources and repel any other non-OCS workloads.

 ~~~
 oc adm taint <node> node.ocs.openshift.io/storage="true":NoSchedule
 ~~~

-If the `worker` node-role is removed and there is only the `infra` node-role on the `infra` nodes, a new `MachineConfigPool` needs to be created to facilitate node upgrades or any `MachineConfig` changes to the `infra` nodes.
+It is highly recommended to keep the `worker` node-role on the new `infra` node.
+Currently OCP default is to *only* create a worker and master `MachineConfigPool` used for applying any new `MachineConfig` including upgrading OCP.
+If the `worker` node-role is removed from a OCP node the changes in the new `MachineConfig` will not be applied to nodes with *only* the `infra` node-role.
 # Toleration for Local Storage Operator
 When local storage devices are used for creating the OCS cluster (i.e., AWS i3en.3xlarge instance type) then LSO will need to installed before OCS can be deployed.
 In order to allow the LSO pods to schedule on the `infra` nodes with the OCS NoSchedule taint, a toleration has to be added to the `LocalVolume` custom resource file.